rxOred/blog/content/post/analysis/anubis/anubis.md

     <uses-permission android:name="android.permission.REQUEST_IGNORE_BATTERY_OPTIMIZATIONS"/>
 ```

-As we can see, this malware can send, recieve SMS, read contacts, access location, read and write
+As we can see, this malware can send, receive SMS, read contacts, access location, read and write
 to external storage.
 It is also requesting permission to get notified once when the system boots
 up, which helps malware to persist on a device.